Committees & Caucuses

 House Committee on Ways and Means

-Rep. Sewell is a member of the House Committee on Ways and Means where she serves on the Subcommittee on Health, the Subcomittee on Trade, and the Subcommittee on Work and Welfare.
+Rep. Sewell is a member of the House Committee on Ways and Means where she serves on the Subcommittee on Health, the Subcomittee on Trade, and the Subcommittee on Oversight.

 The Committee on Ways and Means is the oldest committee of the United States Congress, and is the chief tax-writing committee in the House of Representatives.